These links are to other Navy-related websites. Not much here now but it will gradually grow. Please let me know

 - The History of Military Automotive Vehicles.

-information, most of which was new to me, and also contains useful links for further research.
+This interesting website is packed with information, most of which was new to me, and also contains useful links for further research.

 Can you provide new links or corrections?